MSO and the CPF Annual Limit

 Ok, so why the heck am I looking at public sector medical benefits?

-As part of my year-end personal finance stuff, I was trying to figure out whether these MSO contributions would affect the potential for voluntary CPF contributions under the CPF Annual Limit.
+As part of my year-end personal finance planning for the ending tax year, I was trying to figure out whether these MSO contributions would affect the 'available space' for voluntary CPF contributions under the CPF Annual Limit.

 Basically, the Annual Limit is the mechanism to limit the amount of voluntary contributions (VC) that can be made to any individual's CPF accounts within a calendar year.
 Mandatory contributions (MC), as limited by the Ordinary Wage (OW) and Additional Wage (AW) ceilings, are always counted first, then all VC is added on top of it, and any part of the VC that pushes the total contributions over the Annual Limit will be rejected and refunded at the start of the next calendar year.